eprintsug/altmetric/README.md

 ## Version history ##

+### Version 2.0.1 ###
+Add handling for a 500 response from the API - or possibly Cloudflare.

 ### Version 2.0.0 ###
-- Updates to spport API key being mandatory.
+- Updates to support API key being mandatory.
 Falls back to embed if key isn't defined.
 - Updates description of some sources (twitter -> X) and adds new sources (Bluesky)
 - Improve accessibility by removing CSS before/after text
 - Renders details panel on server, allowing phrases to be used for better internationalisation